-Field Comments Values Computer Name of the computer where the threat was detected.
-Character string Compromised program Program hit by the exploit attack.
-Character string Exploit technique Identifier of the technique used to exploit the program vulnerability.
-Character string Exploit run Indicates if the exploit managed to run or was blocked before it could affect the vulnerable program.
-Binary value Action Action taken on the exploit.
+Field Comments Values Action Action taken on the exploit.
 Allowed: the anti-exploit protection was configured in 'Audit' mode and the exploit was allowed to run.
 Blocked: the exploit was blocked before it could run.
 Allowed by the user: the computer user was asked for permission to end the compromised process, but decided to let the exploit run.
-Process ended: the exploit has been deleted, but managed to partially run.
+Enumeration Process ended: the exploit has been deleted, but managed to partially run.
 Pending restart: the user has been informed of the need to restart their computer in order to completely remove the exploit.
 Meanwhile, the exploit has continued to run.
-Enumeration Date Date when the exploit attempt was detected on the computer.
+Date Date when the exploit attempt was detected on the computer.
 Date

-Table 19.18: Fields in the 'Exploit activity' list
+Table 21.28: Fields in the 'Exploit activity' list

 The context menu of the 'Exploit activity' list displays two options: Export and Export list and details.
 This section deals with the content of the file obtained when selecting Export.
-For more information about the Export list and details option, refer to "Excel spreadsheets" on page 468.
+For more information about the Export list and details option, refer to "Excel spreadsheets" on page 552.